DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 1, Brodsky et al., disclose a computing device card system (figures 1-7), comprising:
+Regarding claim 1, Herring et al., disclose a computing device card system (figures 1-8), comprising:

-a primary circuit board (62, figures 4-6) that includes a primary circuit board top surface (a top surface of the board 62, figure 6), a primary circuit board bottom surface (a bottom surface of the board 62, figure 6) that is located opposite the primary circuit board from the primary circuit board top surface, and a primary circuit board edge (a left side thickness of the board 62, figure 6) that extends between the primary circuit board top surface and the primary circuit board bottom surface and that defines a primary circuit board edge plane (see attached figure 6) that is perpendicular to the primary circuit board top surface and the primary circuit board bottom surface;
+a primary circuit board (304, figure 3) that includes a primary circuit board top surface (a top surface of the primary circuit board 304, figure 3), a primary circuit board bottom surface (an opposite surface of the top surface circuit board 304, figure 3) that is located opposite the primary circuit board from the primary circuit board top surface, and a primary circuit board edge (see attached figure 3) that extends between the primary circuit board top surface and the primary circuit board bottom surface and that defines a primary circuit board edge plane (see attached figure 3) that is perpendicular to the primary circuit board top surface and the primary circuit board bottom surface;

-a secondary circuit board (52, figure 6) that is connected to the primary circuit board bottom surface and that includes a secondary circuit board top surface (a top surface of the board 52, figure 6), a secondary circuit board bottom surface (a bottom surface of the board 52, figure 6) that is located opposite the secondary circuit board from the secondary circuit board top surface, and a secondary circuit board edge (a left side thickness of the board 52, figure 6) that extends between the secondary circuit board top surface and the secondary circuit board bottom surface, that defines a secondary circuit board edge plane (see attached figure 6) that is perpendicular to the secondary circuit board top surface and the secondary circuit board bottom surface, and that includes a plurality of computing device connectors (54, figures 4-6), wherein the secondary circuit board extends from the primary circuit board edge and through the primary circuit board edge plane such that the secondary circuit board edge plane is spaced apart from the primary circuit board edge plane (see attached figure 6);
+a secondary circuit board (310, figure 3) that is connected to the primary circuit board bottom surface and that includes a secondary circuit board top surface (a top surface of the secondary circuit board 310, figure 3), a secondary circuit board bottom surface (a bottom surface of the secondary circuit board 310, figure 3) that is located opposite the secondary circuit board from the secondary circuit board top surface, a secondary circuit board edge (312, figure 3) that extends between the secondary circuit board top surface and the secondary circuit board bottom surface and that defines a secondary circuit board edge plane (see attached figure 3) that is perpendicular to the secondary circuit board top surface and the secondary circuit board bottom surface, and a plurality of exposed conductive connector contact elements (314, figure 3) formed directly on the secondary circuit board top surface and the secondary circuit board bottom surface adjacent the secondary circuit board edge to provide a plurality of computing device connectors (figure 3), wherein the plurality of exposed conductive connector contact elements are configured to electrically engage a card connector (102, figures 3-4) when portions of the secondary circuit board that provide the plurality of computing device connectors are each received in a card connector slot (102, figure 3) defined by that card connector, wherein the secondary circuit board extends from the primary circuit board edge and through the primary circuit board edge plane such that the secondary circuit board edge plane is spaced apart from the primary circuit board edge plane (figure 3);

-a bottom surface component envelope that is defined adjacent the primary circuit board bottom surface and that is based on the plurality of computing device connectors (64 & 58, figure 6) included on the secondary circuit board edge; and
+a bottom surface component envelope that is defined adjacent the primary circuitboard bottom surface and that is based on the plurality of computing device connectorsincluded on the secondary circuit board edge (figure 3); and

-at least one bottom surface component (64, figure 6) that extends from the primary circuit board bottom surface and that is located within the bottom surface component envelope.
+at least one bottom surface component that extends from the primary circuit boardbottom surface and that is located within the bottom surface component envelope (figure 3).

-Regarding claim 2, Brodsky et al., disclose wherein the plurality of computing device connectors are Pluggable Multipurpose Module (PMM) connectors (figures 4-6).
+Regarding claim 2, Herring et al., disclose wherein the plurality of computing device connectors are Pluggable Multipurpose Module (PMM) connectors (figures 3-4).

 PNG